Boundin': Production

 Writer-director Bud Luckey designed and voiced all the characters, composed the music and wrote the story.
 According to the director's commentary for The Incredibles, Brad Bird wanted to introduce the animated short by having Rick Dicker, (the superhero relocator from The Incredibles, also voiced by Luckey) enter a room, sit down, and pull out a bottle of "booze" and a banjo.

-This is the first Pixar short with a theatrical release that included vocal performances with words (Bobby McFerrin did an a capella song for Knick Knack).
+This is the first Pixar short with a theatrical release that included vocal performances with words (Bobby McFerrin did an acapella song for Knick Knack).
 All prior films included only music and sound effects.

-The Cars DVD contains a version of Boundin with Mater as the jackalope, Lightning McQueen as the sheep, and Guido as the gophers as an Easter egg.
+The Cars DVD contains a version of Boundin with Mater as the jackalope, Lightning McQueen as the lamb, and Guido as the gophers as an Easter egg.

 Theatrical and home media release

-To qualify for the 76th Academy Awards, Pixar arranged in December 2003 special screenings of the short at the Laemmle Theatres in Los Angeles.Boundin was released on March 15, 2005, on The Incredibles two-disc DVD collector's release, including commentary from Bud Luckey and the short clip titled Who is Bud Luckey?.
+To qualify for the 76th Academy Awards, Pixar debuted in December 2003 special screenings of the short at the Laemmle Theatres in Los Angeles.Boundin was released on March 15, 2005, on The Incredibles two-disc DVD collector's release, including commentary from Bud Luckey and the short clip titled Who is Bud Luckey?.
 The film was also released as part of Pixar Short Films Collection, Volume 1 in 2007.